Tremors felt in Delhi after earthquake of magnitude 77 rattles Islamabad

 Tremors felt in Delhi after earthquake of magnitude 7.7 rattles Islamabad

-Islamabad (Pakistan): A strong earthquake has rattled Pakistan’s capital Islamabad and other parts of the country, while light tremors were also felt in parts of the national capital Delhi and NCR on Tuesday night.
+Islamabad (Pakistan): A strong earthquake has rattled Pakistan’s capital Islamabad and other parts of the country killing at least two people, while light tremors were felt in parts of the national capital Delhi and NCR on Tuesday night.
 Some reports also claimed that the tremors were felt in Srinagar as well.

 Residents in Pakistan's capital Tuesday fled their homes as walls started swaying and the quake was felt across the country.
 Pakistan's meteorological office said the earthquake was a magnitude of 7.7.
 The roughly estimated time of the earthquake has been reported to be around 10:20 pm.
 There were no immediate reports of damages or injuries.